 Except for Google Maps, which helps a lot while traveling in Poland, we recommend Yanosik.
 This App, with the help of the community using it, not only helps to navigate through Poland but also warns about unexpected incidents.
 Users also warn about the Police controls on the way.

 Petrol price in Poland has risen recently due to the war in Ukraine.
 It varies a bit in various regions, but generally expect to pay about 6,5 PLN (1,4 EUR)/ litre of E5 petrol (November 2022).
 This is still one of the cheapest prices in Europe.

 Tips for driving in Poland

 There are some signals that we use in Poland to communicate.
 For instance, flashing the headlights on the crossroad means “go on, I give you the way”.
 Using both blinkers by the car driving in front of you without any incident visible usually means that you have forgotten to turn on your lights.
-The same if the car going in opposite directions flashes with the headlights – but this may also mean that there is police control in front of you.
+The same if the car going in opposite directions flashes with the headlights – but this may also mean that there is police control (or some unexpected danger) in front of you.

-It requires you to give priority to cars that want to change lane because of their lane ending or being blocked, but only if there is a traffic jam and the speed is low on both lanes.
+It requires you to give priority to cars that want to change lanes because of their lane ending or being blocked, but only if there is a traffic jam and the speed is low on both lanes.